rqreyes/steezy/README.md

   - [ ] Case 3: User watches the first 10% and the last 10% of the video.
 The user has watched a total of 20% of the video.
 The total progress should be 20%.
 - [ ] I want the application to track how much time the user actually spent on the video.
 This includes play time and pause time.

+NAVIGATION HEADER
+As a user:
+- [ ] I want to navigate back to the homepage (/classes) wherever I am on the app
+- [ ] I want to logout of the application

 ## Your Goal

-Create a fullstack application that satisfies all product requirements for your team above.
+Create a fullstack application that satisfies as many product requirements as you can for your team above.
 Please list any assumptions you took while building your application in the `Assumptions` section below.
 Feel free to implement any nice-to-have requirements or styling (please add these to Assumptions as well).

 To achieve this you will need to utilize the CSV/spreadsheet data provided in this repository.
 The CSV should be dumped into some kind of data store and accessed through an API.
 Feel free to use a database you are most comfortable with.

-For the layout of each page, please refer to the [provided wireframes](https://www.figma.com/file/2PJs4oGfknIqokVHVN9xLH/%5BWEB%5D-Classes-Take-Home-Test?node-id=1060%3A178).
+For the layout of each page, please refer to the [provided wireframes here on Figma](https://www.figma.com/file/2PJs4oGfknIqokVHVN9xLH/%5BWEB%5D-Classes-Take-Home-Test?node-id=1060%3A178).
 Your designs do not need to mirror the exact styling of the mockups.
-Use Figma as inspiration.
+As mentioned above, you are also free to design your own navigation header.
+Feel free to keep it as simple as possible or flex your design muscles.
+Use Figma as an inspirational reference.

-You are free to use any type of boilerplate or frameworks for your application as long as it meets the technical requirements below.
+You are welcome to use any type of boilerplate or frameworks for your application as long as it meets the technical requirements below.
 We encourage you to use your favorite packages and tools to build a solid application, but try to keep it as simple as possible!

 You can assume that you do not have to support legacy browsers.
 Feel free to use modern features such as **fetch** or **flexbox or css-grids**.